Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Answer: 7.

 III.
-One person from the team, each needs to count in order up to thirty, but instead of numbers that are divisible by three and end in three, say: “I won’t go astray.”
+One person from the team, each needs to count in order to thirty, only instead of numbers that are divisible by three and ending in three, say: “I won’t get lost.”

 IV.
 The chessboard was invented in India.
-According to legend, the Indian prince Sirom liked this game very much, and he wanted to generously reward its inventor.
+According to legend, the Indian Prince Sirom really liked this game, and he wanted to generously reward its inventor.

-“Ask whatever you want, I am rich enough to fulfill your most cherished desire,” the prince said to the inventor of chess, a scientist whose name was Seta.
+“Ask whatever you want, I am rich enough to fulfill your deepest desire,” the prince said to the inventor of chess, a scientist named Seta.

-The inventor said that he should be rewarded with as many grains of rice as the total would be if one grain of rice was placed on the first square of the chessboard, two grains on the second, four on the third, etc., doubling the number of grains each time.
-The prince laughed at such, in his opinion, a cheap reward and ordered the scientist to immediately give out rice for all 64 squares of the chessboard.
+The inventor said that as a reward he would be given as many grains of rice as the total would be if the first square chessboard put one grain of rice, on the second - two grains, on the third - four, etc., doubling the number of grains each time.
+The prince laughed at such a cheap reward, in his opinion, and ordered the scientist to immediately give the scientist rice for all 64 squares of the chessboard.

-But the award in this amount was not given to the inventor, since the prince did not have such an amount of grain that the joker-scientist asked for.
+But a reward of this size was not given to the inventor, since the prince did not have the amount of grain that the joker-scientist asked for.

 The calculation shows that the inventor had to issue: